terawuthlogicspark/starter-rp-tan-stack-router-ts/README.md

-# React PDF Starter Toolkit in React.js, TypeScript and Vite
+# React PDF Starter Toolkit in React.js, TypeScript, Vite and TanStack Router

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github.com/pdf-viewer-react/starter-rp-react-ts-vite)

 Welcome to the React PDF Starter Toolkit!
-This repository provides a comprehensive guide on integrating React PDF with React, TypeScript and Vite.
+This repository provides a comprehensive guide on integrating React PDF with React, TypeScript, Vite and TanStack Router.
 It showcases how React PDF can be integrated and rendered as part of a React.js project.

 ## Table of Contents